echo-lab/assets/Writing/AcademicWriting.md

   - https://writingcenter.unc.edu/tips-and-tools/verb-tenses/
   - https://writeitrightstudycoach.wordpress.com/tips-for-writing-your-dissertation/

-# Some random advices
+# Some random advice

-  - The art of academic writing is not to impress readers but to make them difficult to disagree with you.
+  - The art of academic writing is not to impress readers but to make it difficult to disagree with you.
-  - Don't' say "I am particularly interested in" "We are interested in...."
+  - Don't say "I am particularly interested in" "We are interested in...."
 Nobody is interested in knowing what you're interested in.
 Justify the significance (why it matters) and the scope (what's covered in this paper and thus what the limitation is).
 Or the other way to say the same thing in a less sarcastic way: it is not convincing to say "because I am interested in XXXX" to the question of "why it matters?"
-Tell readers why this should be of everyone's interests rather.
+Tell readers why this should be of everyone's interest rather.
+  - Avoid inventing a new acronym unless you are going to use it so many times so it is much more convenient to do so.
+If the existing literature uses the acronym widely, it is acceptable to use it.
+  - Once  an acronym is introduced, you can assume that they will know the acronym (or it is their responsibility to remember it), which is why I do not think introducing a new acronym should be avoided as much as possible.
+If it is HCI, they will know what it is but for something that you invented, they would have to remember it.
+Anyway, you don't have to introduce it multiple times.
+(Introducing it in abstract and introduction is fine.)

 # Some common errors in style